Coeliac disease – all you need to know

 How is coeliac disease treated?

 The primary treatment for coeliac disease is a gluten-free diet.
-And you will need to be on a gluten-free diet for the rest of your life to prevent any unwanted complications, such as malnutrition or deficiencies.
+You will need to be on a gluten-free diet for the rest of your life to prevent any unwanted complications, such as malnutrition or deficiencies.

 Being gluten-free also means you will need to avoid foods that have ‘may contain’ on the label, as the risk of cross-contamination is high for people with coeliac disease.